-Trade payables are non-interest bearing and are normally settled between 30 to 90 (2013: 30 to 90) days.
+Trade payables are non-interest bearing and are normally settled between 30 to 90 (2014: 30 to 90) days.

-Other payables comprise mainly social insurances and value-added tax.
+Other payables comprise mainly outstanding payment to the contractors and social insurances.

 Trade and other payables are denominated in the following currencies: